 Biofuel Production Jobs Tax Credit

-Companies that invest in the development of a biofuel production facility may be eligible for a tax credit of 3% of the previous year's annual employee wages.
+Companies that invest in the development of a biofuel production facility may be eligible for a tax credit of 3% of the previous year’s annual employee wages.
 Companies may claim this credit against the utility gross receipts and utility service use taxes for up to 10 years; the credit may be refundable during the incentive period or claimed as a credit against utility taxes paid with a carryforward for earned but unused amounts.
 Companies may also be eligible for a tax credit of 1.5% of qualified capital investment annually for up to 10 years.
-Companies may claim this credit against the income tax, estimated income taxes, financial institution excise tax, or the insurance premium tax; the credit may be claimed as a credit against taxes paid with a carryforward for earned but unused amounts.
+Companies may claim this credit against the income tax, estimated income taxes, financial institution excise tax, or the insurance premium tax.
+The credit may also be claimed as a credit against taxes paid with a carryforward for earned but unused amounts.

 For the purposes of the credit, biofuel is defined as a motor vehicle fuel that is produced from grain, starch, oilseeds, vegetable, algae, animal materials, or other biomass.
 To be eligible for the tax credits, companies must execute a project agreement with the Governor.